jansppenrade2/Docker-Container-Updater/README.md

 ### 2. Using the official Docker image

-> At this point, I would like to express my gratitude to @Keonik1 for his invaluable assistance! 🎉
+> In this case you need to configure a rule for the Docker Container Updater itself, as self-updating is currently not supported!
+> For further information, please review [Configuration](#configuration)

 #### Docker CLI

 ##### Example Command with persistent data

-> In this case you need to configure a rule for the Docker Container Updater itself, as self-updating is currently not supported!
-> For further information, please review [Configuration](#configuration)

 ```bash
 docker run  -d \